Alton Railroad: Stations in Chicago

 First entry of C&A passenger trains from Joliet into Chicago was over the Chicago & Rock Island to that railroad's depot (later La Salle Street Station).
 Briefly, passenger trains were moved over to the Illinois Central depot.
 On December 28, 1863, the leased J&C and Pittsburgh, Fort Wayne and Chicago Railway came to an agreement where the J&C would use the PFW&C's terminal at Madison Street, later becoming a tenant of Union Station, which opened in 1881.
 In 1924, with the completion of a new Union Station between Adams and Jackson streets, C&A became a tenant and its successors used Union Station until the takeover by Amtrak.

+Stations elsewhere

+Remaining stations built by the Chicago and Alton are located in Independence, Higginsville, and Marshall, Missouri.

 Company officers

 Presidents of the Alton Railroad have included: